Preparing to go

 If eligible for student loan and/or student allowance support during your exchange, you will need to complete the Overseas Study Application Form for StudyLink.

 Once you have been accepted by the host university and enrolled into the approved exchange course at the University of Auckland, 360 International can complete part two of the form.
+It is your responsibility to submit your completed form to StudyLink.
 We will also email part two of the form to the IRD.

 Health and travel insurance